Pret-a-LLOD/pret-a-llod-blog/blog_generator/inputs/content/posts/pret-a-llod-dh-2019-workshop-on-elexicology.md

 title: Prêt-à-LLOD @ DH 2019 workshop on eLexicology
 slug: pret-a-llod-dh-2019-workshop-on-elexicology
 type: post
+summary:  Paul Buitelaar presented an overview of Pret-a-LLOD at a workshop on eLexicography between Digital Humanities and Artificial Intelligence ...

 Paul Buitelaar presented an overview of Pret-a-LLOD at a workshop on eLexicography between Digital Humanities and Artificial Intelligence